 The ideas for projects come from our members, and often come out of working group meetings or our forums.
-We always seek approval from our members for our annual programme of work – without their input, our research projects would not be a success.
+We always seek approval from our members for our research – without their input, our projects would not be a success.

 We also work with non-members on our projects and would be happy to hear from you if there is a particular project that you would like to contribute towards.
 If so, please get in touch.